 School of Education faculty members are engaged in professional service, including Tiffany Koszalka, Director of the International Board of Standards for Training, Performance and Instruction; James Rolling, editor of Art Education; John Tillotson, Director of Research in Science Education for the National Science Teachers Association; Nicole Hill, Past President of the Association for Counselor Education and Supervision; and Wendy Harbour, who recently received the Association on Higher Education and Disability Professional Recognition Award.
 These are just a few examples among a host of others.

-We welcome students who want to make a difference in the world.
+We welcome students who want to make a difference in education and in the world.

 230 Huntington Hall